dotnet/docs-aspire/docs/whats-new/preview-5.md

 # .NET Aspire preview 5

-.NET Aspire preview 5 introduces breaking changes to the application model and packaging.
-This release includes many improvements and new capabilities.
-The following sections provide an overview of the changes in preview 5.
+.NET Aspire preview 5 introduces are large set of breaking changes to hosting NuGet packages.
+In addition to these breaking changes, there are several sweeping improvements and additions to be aware of.
+The following article provide an overview of the changes in preview 5.

 The .NET Aspire preview 5 version is `8.0.0-preview.5.24201.12`.